ibm-bluemix-mobile-services/bms-samples-swift-hellopush/README.md

-# iOS helloPush Sample Application for Bluemix Mobile Services
+# iOS helloPush Sample Application for IBM Cloud Push Notifications Service
 ---
-This iOS helloPush sample contains an Swift project that you can use to learn more about the IBM Push Notification Service.
+This iOS helloPush sample contains an Swift project that you can use to learn more about the IBM Cloud Push Notification Service.

 ## Contents